mxro/maxrohde-web/content/posts/2010/2010-04-01-wrap-up-critical-linnk-functionality/index.md

 ---
-title: "Wrap-up: Critical Linnk Functionality"
+title: 'Wrap-up: Critical Linnk Functionality'
-date: "2010-04-01"
+date: '2010-04-01'
 categories:
-  - "contemplations"
+  - 'contemplations'
 ---

 We have extensively tested [Linnk](http://www.linnk.de/).
 Stemming from this test, along with user feedback received by email, we have compiled the following list of the most wanted features: